pysync/vietTTS/README.md

 bash ./scripts/download_aligned_infore_dataset.sh
 ```

+**Note**:

-**Note**: this is a denoised and aligned version of the original dataset which is donated by the InfoRe Technology company (see [here](https://www.facebook.com/groups/j2team.community/permalink/1010834009248719/)).
+* This is a denoised and aligned version of the original dataset which is donated by the InfoRe Technology company (see [here](https://www.facebook.com/groups/j2team.community/permalink/1010834009248719/)).
 You can download the original dataset (**InfoRe Technology 1**) at [here](https://github.com/TensorSpeech/TensorFlowASR/blob/main/README.md#vietnamese).
+* https://github.com/haoxiangsnr/FullSubNet is used to denoise the speech.
+* [Montreal Forced Aligner](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) is used to align phonemes (vietnamese characters) and speech.

 Train duration model